jpmarindiaz/dmaps/README.md

 # Todo

-Add topojsons as htmlwidgets attachments
+Fix... it works only with data frames... not with tbl_df Fix bivariate legend to receive top and left % position Add topojsons as htmlwidgets attachments
 Fix tooltip default template when varnames have underscores On resize calculate new center when reset button is clicked